Ezekiel Odero: Alleged link to Malindi religious cult

-On 26 April 2023, Odero was confirmed to be linked to the Malindi cult and its leader, Paul Nthenge Mackenzie, following over 110 killings and mass starvation in the same month committed by the cult.
+On 26 April 2023, Odero was accused to be linked to the Malindi cult and its leader, Paul Nthenge Mackenzie, following over 110 killings and mass starvation in the same month committed by the McKenzi cult.
 On 30 April, the Kenya Red Cross Society stated that more than 400 people had been reported missing.
 Following the linking, Odero was arrested on 27 April and his church was shut down.
 At the time, the Kenyan minister of the interior announced that over 100 people had been holed up in his church but had since been evacuated.
 On 28 April, Odero was charged with mass killings, but the police sought 30 more days to complete their investigations.
 He will remain in custody until 2 May, when the court will rule on whether to release him on bail.

 According to Kenyan authorities, Odero has a private morgue, and some of his followers are suspected to have been buried in shallow graves in an 800-acre forest near his church.
 During the investigations at the morgue, police established that some of his church officials dropped bodies at the morgue and could not account for the bodies' whereabouts.